Catholics convey strong messages during DNC in Charlotte

 "The ability to express our beliefs as Americans is a right we treasure, and it must be protected," she said.
 "As Catholics, we have a responsibility to witness to the truth and share that with others."

 — SueAnn Howell, staff writer.
-Pictures by David Hains, director of communications.
+Pictures and video by David Hains, director of communications.

 SEE MORE PICTURES